Specnr/MultiResetWall/README.md

 - affinityType: What kind of general affinity management do you want, this does not affect any override settings except -1.
 Options: No affinity management (N), Basic affinity management, resetting background instances have lower priority (B), Advanced affinity mangement, advanced priority system for wall resetting.
 Use with locking (A)
 - superHighThreadsOverride: Threads used for the instance you are currently playing or instances that are locked while fullscreen projector is focused.
 Default by macro math: total threads unless override is set
 - highThreadsOverride: Threads used for instances loading the "dirt screen" while fullscreen projector is focused.
 Default by macro math: 95% of threads or total threads minus 2, whichever is higher unless override is set
 - midThreadsOverride: Threads used for instances loading a preview (previewBurstLength) after detecting it.
-Default by macro math: 65% of threads if advanced mode otherwise same as high unless override is set
+Default by macro math: 80% of threads if advanced mode otherwise same as high unless override is set
 - lowThreadsOverride: Threads used for instances that have reached (previewLoadPercent) requirement or for any idle instances.
-Default by macro math: 5% of threads if advanced mode otherwise high unless override is set
+Default by macro math: 70% of threads if advanced mode otherwise high unless override is set
-- bgLoadThreadsOverride: Threads used for "dirt screen", (previewBurstLength) period, and locked instances for all bg instances.
+- bgLoadThreadsOverride: Threads used for loading background instances.
 Default by macro math: 40% of threads unless override is set
 - previewBurstLength: The length of time in ms that instances spend on highThreads before switching to midThreads after a preview has been detected while fullscreen projector is focused.
-Default: 300
-- loadedBurstLength: The length of time that instances are increased to midThreads after a full load is detected while fullscreen projector is focused.
 Default: 300
 - previewLoadPercent: The percentage of world gen that must be reached after a preview is detected before lowering to lowThreads.
 Default: 10

 ### OBS